Intro

 Origins

 Drum horses were originally used by the Queen of England for her ceremonial band.
-The animals had to be large & robust enough to carry large kettle drums during different types of pageantry.
-This meant that they were required to carry a great deal of weight through crowds of people & noise.
+The animals had to be large and robust enough to carry large kettle drums during different types of pageantry.
+This meant that they were required to carry a great deal of weight through crowds of people and noise.
 The mounted drummers needed their hands free to play, so they controlled their animals via reins attached to their stirrups.

 A Favored Draft